 Date Received Petition Text (Prayer) No. of Petitioner s Status Responsible Officer Response 11/01/21 (Continued) After speaking to countless neighbours also living on this street, it has become clear that they too all share this same sentiment and fear for their kids and loved ones.
-Therefore, we humbly request the council to take action regarding this, be it that speed burnps and speed signs are installed along the street and/or other actions are taken that may be seen fit for this situation by the council/experts.
-Please see the next page for signatures from the numerous other residents on this street who also have the same concern and who wish to see a resolve to this serious problem.
-Kind regards Council's Local Area Traffic Management program prioritises traffic management improvements (such as speed humps) for roads across the municipality, many of which do not have any traffic management devices.
-Given the existing traffic management devices and layout of Allan Street, this road will not be a high priority for new local traffic management devices compared to other roads within the municipality.
-The description of your concerns indicates hoon behaviour may be occurring by some drivers.
-If this is the case, Council suggest contacting Victoria Police as the responsible autority for enforcing hoon behaviour.
+Therefore, we humbly request the council to take action regarding this, be it that speed bumps and speed signs are installed along the street and/or other actions are taken that may be seen fit for this situation by the council/experts.
+Please see the next page for signatures from the numerous other residents on this street who also have the same concern and who wish to see a resolve to this serious problem Council's Local Area Traffic Management program prioritises traffic management improvements (such as speed humps) for roads across the municipality, many of which do not have any traffic management devices.
+Given the existing traffic management devices and layout of Allan Street, this road will who also have the same concern and who wish to see a resolve to this senous problem.
+Kind regards not be a nign priority for new local traffic management devices compared to other roads within the municipality.
+The description of vour concerns inforces how behaviour may be occurring by some drivers.
+If this is the case, Council suggest contacting Victoria Police as the responsible authority for enforcing hoon behaviour.
 Alternatively, you can report your concerns to Crime Stoppers Victoria.
 They will ask the information required to assist police in their enforcement tasks and can be done anonymously if desired.
-Please feel free to contact me if you have any questions or wish to discuss further on 8571 me or Qcgd. vic.gov.au Yours sincerely
+Please feel free to contact me if you have any questions or wish to discuss further on 8571 or @cgd.vic.gov.au Yours sincerely